dfinity/portal/docs/tokenomics/token-holders/nns-app-quickstart.md

 ## Overview
 All changes to the configuration and behavior of the Internet Computer are controlled by an algorithmic governance system called the Network Nervous System (NNS).
 The NNS controls all aspects of the Internet Computer blockchain configuration and is responsible for performing many network management operations.
 For example, the Network Nervous System (NNS) is responsible for:

--   Upgrading the protocol and guest operating system software used by the nodes that provide computing capacity to the network.
+-   Upgrading the protocol and guest operating system software used by the nodes machines.
--   Inducting new node operators and machines into the network.
+-   Inducting new node providers and machines into the network.
 -   Creating new subnets to increase network capacity.
 -   Splitting subnets to balance network load.
--   Configuring parameters that control how much must be paid by users for compute capacity.
+-   Configuring parameters that control how much must be paid by canisters for resource usage.
--   Monitoring canister activity and node performance for malicious behavior and statistical deviations.
--   De-activating malicious software or under-performing nodes to protect the network.
+-   De-activating under-performing nodes to protect the network.

 The requests for changes and updates to the network are submitted to the NNS in the form of **proposals**.
 The NNS decides to adopt or reject proposals based on voting activity by neuron holders.